jaxio/jaxio.github.com/documentation/celerio/templates.md

 <a name="bootstrap-template"></a>
 ### Bootstrap templates

 A _bootstrap template_ is interpreted only when Celerio is run in _bootstrap mode_.
+The _bootstrap mode_ is active when
-The _bootstrap mode_ is active when you use the Celerio's maven-bootstrap-plugin.
+you use the Celerio's `bootstrap-maven-plugin`.

 Its name must have this form: `TemplateName.boot.vm.ext` where: